sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/8-SQL-Joins/2-Inner-Left-Right-and-Outer-joins.md

 Note:
 - Its also possible to do A - B, but there's no default keyword for this.
 The pattern here is to check in the result set of LEFT JOIN to check if columns of the left side are NULL (which will be the case for common matching rows).
 [See info.](<https://chatgpt.com/c/6734edba-1ce0-800d-9740-679967383422#:~:text=select%20a.*%20from%20a%20where%20not%20exists%20(select%201%20from%20b%20where%20a.id%20%3D%20b.id)%3B>)
+- `A LEFT JOIN B` is the same as `B RIGHT JOIN A`.
+And usually `LEFT JOIN` is preferred since its easier to think of.
 ## More operations
 - `CROSS JOIN` - cartesian product.
 Comma separated tables also mean `CROSS JOIN`
 - Self join - not a keyword, but you just use the same table as join inputs.